Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/README.md

 You need to prepare:
 - Virtualbox
 - Linux Ubuntu version 18.04
-- High Spec computer or server, so can handle three VMs with each of it has minimum 4Gb RAM & memory with 70 Gb.
+- High Spec computer or server, so can handle three VMs with each of it having a minimum 4Gb RAM & memory with 70 Gb.

 ## Documents & Guides

-You can download the document or open readme.md of each folder to read the full guide of each part.
+You can download the document or open the readme.md of each folder to read the full guide of each part.
 This repo contains several guides, there are:

 - VM preparation
 - VM configuration